ingeniasoftware/luthier-ci/docs/en/006_authentication/003_framework.md

 }
 ```

-The values returned by the `getUserProvider()` and `getMiddleware()` methods correspond to the **User Provider** and the middleware with the **authentication events** that will be used during the process that follows.
-In the case of the User Provider, it will be the same as the previous examples, `MyUserProvider`:
+The values ​​returned by the `getUserProvider()` and `getMiddleware()` methods correspond to the **User Provider** and the middleware with the **authentication events** that will be used during the process that follows.
+In the case of the User Provider, we will use the same as the previous examples, `MyUserProvider`:

 ```php
 public function getUserProvider()